-AIG and HSB anticipate that certain of these executives will enter into new employment agreements with EAC that will become effective upon the completion of the merger and that the severance agreement of each of these executives with HSB will terminate and become null and void upon the completion of the merger.
+AIG and HSB anticipate that certain of these executives will enter into new employment agreements with EAC that will become effective upon the completion of the merger and that each of these executive's severance agreement with HSB will terminate and become null and void upon the completion of the merger.
 For a description of the payments and benefits to be provided under such employment agreements, see "The Merger -- Interests of Certain Persons in the Merger -- Severance Agreements; Employment Agreements" and "Related Agreements and Transactions -- Employment Agreements".